Don't Believe Anymore

-"Don't Believe Anymore" is a single by Australian band Icehouse.
+"Don't Believe Anymore" is a single by the Australian band Icehouse and written by Iva Davies.
 It is the second single from their third studio album, Sidewalk.
-It was released on 15 June 1984 in the UK and on 2 July 1984 in Australia.
-It peaked at No. 31 on the Australian singles chart.
+It was released on 15 June 1984 in the UK (7" & 12") and on 2 July 1984 in Australia (7" only).
+It peaked at No. 31 on the Australian singles chart.The song's saxophone work and solo was provided by musician Joe Camilleri and fretless bass by Guy Pratt.
+Another version re-mixed by Ivan Gough and Colin Snape appears on the Icehouse album Meltdown released in 2002.